 Undergraduate financial aid will be provided as awarded via Syracuse University Financial Aid Office.

 Competitive graduate assistantships and scholarships are available during the 5th year of the 4+1 program.

 Students considering this program should have an undergraduate GPA of 3.3 or better and a career interest in global health.
 Planning for this program begins during freshman year, or no later than the fourth semester of study.
 Interested students should meet with the Public Health Undergraduate Program Director.
 A program plan of study is developed and students complete an ‘Intent to Pursue the BSPH/MPH’ form.
 During the fall of their senior year, students formally apply to the MPH program.
+Eligibility for the MPH portion of the program is contingent on grades of C- or higher earned in graduate courses taken as part of the BSPH degree.
 A BSPH is awarded at the conclusion of Year 4 and the MPH is awarded at the conclusion of Year 5.